 Urethritis is an inflammation of the urethral mucosa that may be caused by various pathogens, most notably C. trachomatis, N. gonorrhea, and M. genitalium.
 Transmission primarily occurs as a result of unprotected sexual intercourse and it is especially prevalent in young, sexually active men.
 Patients typically present with urethral discharge, dysuria, and/or itching of the urinary meatus, although asymptomatic infections are common.
 Diagnostics include urine dipstick (pyuria, positive leukocyte esterase), staining of a urethral sample, and nucleic acid amplification testing of first-void urine.
-In gonococcal urethritis, Gram staining of the urethral swab demonstrates gram-negative diplococci and patients are treated with ceftriaxone and azithromycin; otherwise patients are treated with azithromycin or doxycycline for nongonococcal urethritis.
+In gonococcal urethritis, Gram staining of the urethral swab demonstrates gram-negative diplococci and patients are treated with ceftriaxone; otherwise patients are treated with azithromycin or doxycycline for nongonococcal urethritis.
 Evaluation and treatment of all recent sexual partners is necessary to prevent recurrent infections.

 - Typically a sexually transmitted infection